acransac/terminal/README.md

 (SCREENSHOT)

 ## Make An Inert List Display
 As mentioned before, **terminal**'s tooling inherits the fundamental notions of the Lisp dialects.
 A display is a recursive structure expressed as nested lists of displays.
-It is built by `cons`'ing displays onto lists, ending such ramified chains with the `emptyList`:
+It is built by `cons`'ing displays onto lists, ending such ramified chains with the `emptyList`.
+The latter can be dimensioned in height or in width with `row` or `column`:
 * `cons:: (Display, List<Display>) -> List<Display>`
   | Parameter | Type           | Description                           |
   |-----------|----------------|---------------------------------------|